 The Wind Monitor measures horizontal wind speed and direction.
-Originally developed for ocean data buoy use, it is rugged and corrosion resistant yet accurate and light weight.
+Developed for air quality applications, it is accurate, sensitive, and corrosion resistant.
 The main housing, nose cone, propeller, and other internal parts are injection molded U.V. stabilized plastic.
+The tail section is lightweight expanded polystyrene.
 Both the propeller and vertical shafts use stainless steel precision grade ball bearings.
-Bearings have light contacting teflon seals and are filled with a wide temperature range grease to help exclude contamination and moisture.
+Bearings have shields to help exclude contamination and moisture.

 Propeller rotation produces an AC sine wave signal with frequency proportional to wind speed.
 This AC signal is induced in a stationary coil by a six pole magnet mounted on the propeller shaft.
-Three complete sine wave cycles are produced for each propeller revolution.
+Three complete sine wave cycles are produced for each propeller revolution

 Vane position is transmitted by a 10K ohm precision conductive plastic potentiometer which requires a regulated excitation voltage.
-With a constant voltage applied to the potentiometer, the output signal is an analog voltage directly proportional to wind direction angle.
+With a constant voltage applied to the potentiometer, the output signal is an analog voltage directly proportional to azimuth angle.

 The instrument mounts on standard one inch pipe, outside diameter 34 mm (1.34").
 An orientation ring is provided so the instrument can be removed for maintenance and reinstalled without loss of wind direction reference.
-Both the mounting post assembly and the orientation ring are secured to the mounting pipe by stainless steel band clamps.
+Both mounting post assembly and orientation ring are secured to the mounting pipe by stainless steel band clamps.
 Electrical connections are made in a junction box at the base.
 A variety of devices are available for signal conditioning, display, and recording of wind speed and direction.